cybersec-BestPractices/cybersec-RemoteComputing/docs/ssh.md

 # copying over keys to remote system
 cat $HOME/.ssh/id_ed25519.pub | ssh USERNAME@remote.system.ip "cat >> $HOME/.ssh/authorized_keys"
+# alternatively one would use the ssh-copy-id command
+ssh-copy-id -i $HOME/.ssh/id_ed25519.pub USERNAME@remote.system.ip
 ```

 A typical output of the process of keys' generation would look like this,